choderalab/yank/docs/yamlpages/samplers.rst

 a speed option since most of the initial iterations will be either equilibration or under sampled.
 We recommend choosing an initial number that is *at least* one or two :ref:`yaml_samplers_online_analysis_interval`'s for speed's sake.

-The first iteration at which online analysis is performed is not affected by this number and always tracked as the modulo of the current iteration.
-E.g. if you have ``online_analysis_interval: 100`` and ``online_analysis_minimum_iterations: 150``, online analysis would happen at iteration 200 first, not iteration 250.
+This number is only the threshold above when online analysis is run, and the iteration at which first analysis is performed is tracked as the modulo of the current iteration.
+E.g. if you have ``online_analysis_interval: 100`` and
+``online_analysis_minimum_iterations: 150``, online analysis would happen at iteration 200, not iteration 250.

 If :ref:`yaml_samplers_online_analysis_interval` is ``null``, this option does nothing.

-Valid Options (50): <Int >=1>
+Valid Options (200): <Int >=1>